melodyloveless/creativeCoding_fall2026/week1/index.md

 - Do your best completing ["Creative coding is..."](coding_is.html) At a minimum, prepare a short description and at least eight quotes and sources.

 ### Next class
 We will begin our class with a Share Out.
-(Looking for at least 3 volunteers to share their work with the class.)
+(Looking for 2-3 volunteers to share their work with the class.)